samthebest/dump/sams-scala-tutorial/platonic-programming.md

 This principle has the highest priority since correctness should always take preference over anything else.

+## 2. Basic Complexity Principle

+The program (not including its tests) with the lowest Basic Complexity (AST length) should be preferred.

+This principle is second, since simplicity with respect to the Programming Language is second to correctness.

-## 2. Kolmogorov Complexity Principle
+## 3. Kolmogorov Complexity Principle

 The program (not including its tests) with the lowest Kolmogorov Complexity should be preferred.

-This principle is second, since simplicity in its most formal definition is second to correctness.
+This comes after Basic Complexity since simplicity with respect to other Programming Languages is second to the simplicity with respect to the Language being used.

-## 3. Basic Complexity Principle

-The program (not including its tests) with the lowest Basic Complexity (AST length) should be preferred.

-When comparing Kolmogorov Complexity is hard, we can use this.

 ## 4. Call Complexity Principle